wfschmitt/git-enlightened/README.md

 git clone https://github.com/batden/git-enlightened.git

+The installation instructions are contained in the script itself.

 To stay up to date with the latest repository changes, cd to the git-enlightened folder then run: